maurograndaoramos/Gyst/memorybank/context/02_architecture_overview.md

     - tag_id (foreign key)
     - confidence (float, AI confidence score 0.0-1.0)
     - created_at (timestamp)

+- **Seeding**: A `frontend/src/lib/db/seed.ts` script is available to populate the database with initial data for development and testing.

 ### AI Service (CrewAI & RAG Tools)